nikhiltripathi04/devTinder/homework.md

 - create POST /signup API to add data to database
 - push dummy data
 - error handling using try, catch

+- difference b/w JS and JSON
+- add the express.json middleware to the project
+- make your sign up API dynamic to user data from end user